Jonathan G. Rudick, 1977-2022

 Jon was always friendly and upbeat, and exemplified the definition of collegial.
 He will be greatly missed.
 Our thoughts are with Molly, Chloe and the rest of his family.

-The funeral is being held in Pennsylvania where the majority of Jon’s family is located.
-A memorial gathering will be held on January 15 th at 9:30am to 10:30am at St. Ephrem Catholic Church 5400 Hulmeville Rd.
+The funeral was held in Pennsylvania where the majority of Jon’s family is located.
+A memorial gathering was held on January 15 th at 9:30am to 10:30am at St. Ephrem Catholic Church 5400 Hulmeville Rd.
 Bensalem, PA 19020.
-It will be followed by a Mass of Christian Burial at 10:30am.
-An interment service will be held at Resurrection Cemetery, Bensalem, PA.
+It was followed by a Mass of Christian Burial at 10:30am.
+An interment service was held at Resurrection Cemetery, Bensalem, PA.